battlecode/battlecode-server-2017/specs.md

 - Furthest round achieved
 - Bayesian Elo rating for the tournament (computed on a per-game basis, not a per-match basis)

 The Qualifying Tournament is a double elimination tournament (see e.g. http://en.wikipedia.org/wiki/Image:NSB-doubleelim-draw-2004.png).
-Play continues until there are 8 teams remaining.
+Play continues until there are 16 teams remaining.
 These teams move on to the Final Tournament.
 Teams are seeded for the final tournament as follows:

-- The four teams that did not lose a match receive the top four seeds.
+- The eight teams that did not lose a match receive the top eight seeds.
 - Teams that did not lose a single game are ranked by their qualifying seeds.
 - The remaining teams are ranked by Bayesian Elo rating for the tournament (computed on a per-game basis).
 - The Final Tournament is another double elimination tournament.
 The Final Tournament starts with a blank state, i.e., any losses in the Qualifying Tournament are erased.